Printed on 6/29/2026

 The MoCA is influenced by education, language, and cultural factors.
 The 1-point education correction for individuals with 12 or fewer years of education is a rough adjustment and may not fully account for educational disparities.
 Performance can also be affected by anxiety, fatigue, sensory impairments (hearing or vision), and the testing environment.
 The MoCA should not be used as a standalone tool for major clinical decisions such as driving fitness or capacity assessments without comprehensive neuropsychological evaluation.

-For related assessments, see CAM Delirium Screen, Clinical Frailty Scale and Glasgow Coma Scale.
+For related assessments, see MMSE Score, CAM Delirium Screen and Clinical Frailty Scale.

 Disclaimer: This tool is for educational and informational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider with questions about your health.